-Student recruitment has remained steady for FE students and apprentices in the financial year to 31 July 2023 with student numbers meeting those expected in the College Financial Plan HE numbers have reduced and are currently 160 below the number planned.
+Student recruitment has remained steady for FE students and apprentices in the financial year to 31 July 2023 with student numbers broadly meeting those expected in the College Financial Plan.
+HE numbers are in line with the budget, however, this isa forecast reduction of 60 compared to last year.